Providing support to those who support others.

-The State and Commonwealth governments committed to jointly fund sector development and change management support to enable providers to continue to work confidently within the NDIS, the Home and Community Care Program for Younger People (HACC-PYP) and Commonwealth Home Support Program (CHSP) transitions, and to facilitate and encourage coordinated person-centred care and shared good practice.
-Currently, the staff in the Grampians Sector Development Team are contracted until July 2021.
+The State and Commonwealth governments committed to jointly fund sector development and change management support to enable providers to continue to work confidently within the NDIS, the Home and Community Care Program for Younger People (HACC-PYP) and Commonwealth Home Support Programme (CHSP) transitions, and to facilitate and encourage coordinated person-centred care and shared good practice.
+Currently, the staff in the Grampians Sector Development Team are contracted until June 2022.

 What is the Grampians Sector Development Team?

 The Grampians Regional Sector Development Team is auspiced by Ballarat Community Health.
 Through partnerships and networks, the Sector Development Team share information and support providers to manage change and to improve service access and delivery.

 Specific strategies include:

 Supporting CHSP and HACC-PYP funded organisations to be informed so that they can respond effectively to change in Aged Care and HACC-PYP;

 Gathering intelligence on system wide issues, risks and opportunities;

 Facilitating the embedding of a service delivery system change to put wellness and reablement first increasing client independence, wellbeing and satisfaction; and

 By using a diversity lens, enhance access to services to those most marginalised.